-6. Check that the black line on the tube faces the upper lip.
+- 6. Resistance should be felt when the distal end of the device meets final position in the lower pharynx.
+The device is now fully inserted.
+(Fig. 7) - 7.
+Check that the black dotted line on the tube faces the upper lip.
 Now immediately inflate the cuff without holding the tube.

-Do this BEFORE connection to the gas supply.
+(Fig. 8) - Do this BEFORE connection to the gas supply.
 This will permit the device to position itself correctly.
 Inflate the cuff with sufficient air to obtain a low pressure seal.
 Refer to Table 5 for inflation information.
 During cuff inflation, do not hold the tube as this prevents the device from settling into its correct location.